KoenVanduffel/CR-6_Klipper/README.md

 A repository for Klipper firmware details for the Creality CR-6 printers.
 This repo focusses on using Klipper and the Fluidd front end.
 In this configuration there is no need for OctoPi - Fluidd is way more responsive than OctoPi.

-Bear in mind that Klipper does not support the CR6 screen.
-I use an old tablet instead.
-This works very well as the Fluidd interface is very responsive.

 ## Installation description:

 Download the FluidPI image from the FluiddPI GitHub repo: